 In-order to avoid impacts to least tern populations when they are most likely to be foraging and nesting, in-water work will be concentrated from October 1-April 1 or, depending on circumstances, to April 30.
 However, this limitation is in accordance with agreements between the Navy and FWS, and is not a requirement of this IHA.
-All in-water construction activities will occur only during daylight hours (sunrise to sunset).
+All in-water construction activities would occur only from 45 minutes after sunrise to 45 minutes before sunset.